tannercollin/kopjes-web/README.md

 ### Some notes to start

+CSS base is Skeleton.
+See the docs here: http://getskeleton.com/ Override Skeleton in each component's .css file.

 In the source files, you'll find a mix of what looks like HTML and JS.
 This is JSX and the major differences are:

 * Everything must be wrapped in a single top-level tag (I usually use `<div>`)